19salonitomar/WebArtisan/README.md

 - Templates: Versatile templates ready to be customized for various web projects, providing a foundation for stunning websites.

 ## Folder Structure

-- Folder Name 1: [Brief description of the contents of this folder] [List of files or projects within this folder]
+- Poster@1: A Basic Poster making with the help of html and css.
+List of files:  Html and CSS files